OpenTasmania/oj-server/plugins/Public/OpenJourneyServer_OpenStreetMap/README.md

-# OpenStreetMap Plugin for OpenJourney Server
+# OpenStreetMap Tile Rendering Plugin

-This plugin provides OpenStreetMap tile rendering capabilities for the OpenJourney server.
-It manages the renderd service, tile caching, and integration with the mapping stack including Mapnik, mod_tile, and Apache for serving raster tiles.
+This plugin provides OpenStreetMap tile rendering capabilities through the renderd service.
+It manages tile caching and integration with the mapping stack including Mapnik, mod_tile, and Apache for serving raster tiles.

 ## Features